self-actuated/actuated.com/posts/2024-03-04-cncf-arm-march-update.md

 ---
 title: The state of Arm CI for the CNCF
-description: After running over 70k build minutes for top-tier CNCF projects, we give an update on the sponsored Arm CI program.
+description: After running almost 400k build minutes for top-tier CNCF projects, we give an update on the sponsored Arm CI program.
 tags:
 - efficiency
 - githubactions